-Gum disease is inflammation of the gum line, and shouldn’t be taken lightly as it can begin negatively affect your teeth and overall health.
-Your oral health is very important to maintaining your well being, so, if you believe you may have gum disease, you should visit a dentist for treatment right away.
-At Modern Family Dental Care, we offer therapy for mild to severe gum disease in Charlotte, for the following conditions: gingivitis, periodontitis and advanced periodontitis.
+Gum disease is an inflammation of the gum line, and shouldn’t be taken lightly as it can begin to negatively affect your teeth and overall health.
+Your oral health is very important to maintaining your well being, so if you believe you may have gum disease, you should visit a dentist for treatment right away.
+At Modern Family Dental Care, we offer therapies for mild to severe gum diseases in Charlotte.
+We treat dental conditions such as gingivitis, periodontitis and advanced periodontitis.

 What is Gum Disease?

 Gum disease occurs when an individual’s gum line becomes inflamed.
 This may lead to tissue infection around your teeth.
-There are several stages of gum disease, and our Charlotte and Concord dentist’s goal is to manage gum inflammation to prevent the jaw bone from dissolving more as a result of the disease.
+There are several stages of gum disease, and our dentists’ goal in Concord Mills, Northlake and Davis Lake is to manage gum inflammation to prevent the jaw bone from dissolving more as a result of the disease.

 How do You Get Gum Disease?

-Bacteria growth in a person’s mouth can lead to gum disease.
+Bacterial growth in a person’s mouth can lead to gum disease.
 If left untreated, the disease can ultimately lead to tooth loss and tissue damage.
-Understanding symptoms of gum disease is important, since it is usually painless.
-If you are experiencing any of the following symptoms, contact our dentists in Concord or Charlotte today.
+Understanding symptoms of gum disease is important since it is usually painless.
+If you are experiencing any of the following symptoms, contact our dentists in Concord Mills, Northlake and Davis Lake today.

 - Gums that bleed easily during flossing or brushing